There are six main steps to creating and managing a resource A/B test:

 Step 2: Monitor the test over time to help identify the winning variant.
 The A/B Test Progress section on the Resource A/B Test Details screen provides a snapshot of test progress.

-To view ARPU and Day-7 retention data on the KPI Charts screen for the control and all variants, click View ARPU and Retention for this A/B Test.
+To view ARPU and Day-7 retention data on a KPI Metrics Trend Report for the control and all variants, select View ARPU and Retention for this A/B Test.
 If there are at least 100 participants in each A/B test variant, the following additional Bayesian testing graphs and metrics display:

-- Show advanced A/B Test graphs – click to view the following advanced Bayesian testing graphs:
+- Show advanced A/B Test graphs – select to view the following advanced Bayesian testing graphs:

 - Probability of beating all over time – this shows the trend relating to the variant winning the test.